Hipnosis183/hipnosis183.github.io/_posts/2020-12-28-an-overlook-on-jvs-io-emulation-and-implementation.md

 </div>

 {: .center-text }
-The important part of the wrapper
+The important part of the wrapper.

 <br>

-This decision was in favor of the use of *external wrappers*, like the *excellent* **dgVoodoo**, which not only could solve incompatibilities in modern systems, but also *enhance* the visuals.
-Other loaders like JConfig have limited wrappers bundled to have a more *out-of-the-box* experience, but under mine those don’t work pretty well, or lack features.
-Regardless, a nice thing to have.
+This decision was in favor of the use of *external wrappers*, like the *excellent* **dgVoodoo**, which not only could solve *incompatibilities* in modern systems (particularly important since these machines came out around 2004-2008), but also *enhance* the visuals.
+Other loaders like JConfig have wrappers included to have a more *out-of-the-box* experience, but under mine those are very limited and don’t work pretty well, or lack features.

 Last but not least, a `SavePatch` feature.
 As shown at the beginning of the article, most games stored their options and score data in a different partition.
 Their behaviour didn’t change and they will attempt to save there.
 The problems are, not everyone has a second partition with the specified drive letter, and we don’t want our data to be *all over the place*.
 To fix this, we redirect all the file and directory operations to a specified *save folder* in the root directory of the application.

-For eX-BOARD games is simple, since the data isn’t stored in the hard drive, but rather in *volatile memory* (I don’t know specifically where or in which form), so we create a **virtual SRAM** file, which then is loaded in memory. xb_monitor already placed the SRAM binary data in the `sv` folder, a structure that’s used in JConfig and *binary patches*, and will be carried over XB-Monitor+ and TTX-Monitor+ as well.
+For eX-BOARD games is simple, since the data isn’t stored in the hard drive, but rather in *volatile memory* (although I don’t know specifically in which form), so we create a **virtual SRAM** file, which then is loaded in memory. xb_monitor already placed the SRAM binary data in the `sv` folder, a structure that’s used in JConfig and *binary patches*, and will be carried over XB-Monitor+ and TTX-Monitor+ as well.

 <br>